 A cancer diagnosis is less daunting than it used to be.
 Fortunately, for many kinds of cancer, scientific knowledge, treatments and health outcomes are continually improving.

 CBCC is committed to the safety of our patients, their visitors and our employees.
+In accordance with updated California public health guidelines, masks are no longer required for patients, visitors, or staff on CBCC campus.
+However, we strongly encourage you to wear a mask if you have a compromised immune system or if you’re experiencing symptoms associated with COVID-19.
 We understand that families and loved ones are an important part of the healing process, however due to the ongoing pandemic, we request that you limit visitors to one adult over the age of 18.
-Everyone entering our facility must wear a mask and pass our screening.

-Existing CBCC patients who have a clinic follow-up visit or a consult visit with a new provider may be eligible for a video visit.
-When scheduling please ask if a video visit is available to you, or if you have already scheduled an appointment, please call Patient Navigation at (661) 865-2573.
+Existing CBCC patients who have a clinic follow-up visit or a consult visit with a new provider may be eligible for a virtual visit.
+When scheduling please ask if a virtual visit is available to you.
+If you have already scheduled an appointment, please call Patient Navigation at (661) 865-2573.

 The Financial Service Department at CBCC is here to make sure you have a complete understanding of your medical coverage, as well as your financial responsibility for your treatment.